maredios/AI-predicting-a-film-s-rating/README.md

 # 4 Code Explanation

-This chapter explains the full architecture of the movie rating prediction system, including data cleaning, feature engineering, model training, feature importance extraction, prediction scripts, and automation.
+This chapter explains the full architecture of the movie rating prediction system, including data cleaning, feature engineering, model training, feature importance extraction, prediction scriptsand automation.
 It provides a step-by-step technical walkthrough of how each component works internally.

 ## 4.1 Configuration & Utilities